andreobi/Modbus-RTU-Sniffer/README.md

 If Pin 22 is low after reset or no SSID is configured the ESP runs into the access point mode.

+On Pin 2 is an Output to indicate the bus activity. (+3.3V - resistor - LED - Pin2).
+Continious slow symetric blinking indicates Access Point mode.

 The function codes 3,4 and 6 are tested with real hardware.
 All other FCs are implemented with a limted testing.